int-brain-lab/iblalyx/deployment/DEPLOY_README.md

         --build-arg DATETIME=$(date +%Y-%m-%d-%H:%M:%S)

 The buildx command is used to make sure the image is built for the right architecture (linux/amd64), even if the build is done on a different architecture (e.g. macOS).
+The `buildrunlocal.sh` script is provided as a shortcut to build and run the container locally to test it before launching.
+The container will be available at `localhost:8000`, and connects to the production database.

 ### Pushing the container to ECR